PmagPy/PmagPy/setup_scripts/README.md

 The scripts in this directory are for making new standalone releases.
-This is done using py2app for OSX and pyinstaller for Windows and Linux.
+This is done using pyinstaller for all platforms.

 ## Compiling on OS X